ThomasLastName/quality-of-life/README.md

 ---

 # Documentation
-Boy, I sure hope to write some!
+Boy, I sure should write some!

 ---